 Be aware that the FTC’s proposed rule would require businesses to notify all employees that their non-competition agreements are void.
 It is likely that any ban – even a partial one – will include some sort of notice provision.
 Businesses should consider how best to communicate with their work force on this issue to avoid confusion and prevent planting the idea of desertion.

 Nichole Nesbitt is Managing Partner of the law firm of Goodell, DeVries, Leech & Dann in Baltimore, Maryland.
 She represents businesses affected by non-competition agreements on both sides: those who want them enforced against a departing worker and those who seek to hire workers with agreements they consider to be overly broad.
-She can be reached at 443-801-5412 or[email protected].
+She can be reached at 443-801-5412 email@example.com.

 About Goodell DeVries